ArthurChiao/vim_awesome/README.md

 restart the vim.

 Or, you can use `neocomplcache`, an alternative to `neocomplete`.
-Enable this plugin by open the flag in `.vimrc`:
+Enable this plugin by opening the flag in `.vimrc`:

 ```shell
 " enable neocomplcache